spiral/docs/http/request-response.md

 # HTTP - Request and Response
 You controllers or endpoints will require a way to access active PSR-7 request and ability to generate the response.
-In this section we will cover the use of request/responses in controllers setup.
+In this section, we will cover the use of requests/responses in the MVC setup.

 > The middleware and native PSR-15 handlers can receive PSR-7 objects directly.

 ## The Request Scope
-The fastest way to get access to user request is to create `Psr\Http\Message\ServerRequestInterface` method injection.
+The fastest way to get access to the user request is to create `Psr\Http\Message\ServerRequestInterface` method injection.

 ```php
 namespace App\Controller;